ziqian98/Deep-Learning-Projects/README.md

 ## CNN Numpy Implementation | CNN for Face Recognition and Verification

 - <b>Part1</b>
-Numpy implementation of Convolutional Neural Networks libraries.
+Numpy implementation of Convolutional Neural Networks libraries like Pytorch does

 - <b>Part2</b>
 Face Classification and Verification using Convolutional Neural Networks.